 Melanie O'Grady has struck again.

-The 17-year-old Port Richey resident, who grew up in Lecanto, shot an 802 series Feb.
+The 17-year-old Port Richey resident, who has spent most of her youth in Lecanto, shot an 802 series Feb.
 8 at Dunedin Lanes.
-She was in the Cashmasters Doubles League and was bowling a four-game series with Chris Holly, who shot 747 for three games.
+She was in the Cashmasters Doubles League and was bowling a four-game series with Chris Holly.
+He shot 747 for three games.

-It was O'Grady's fourth 800 series, a phenomenal feat for most adults.
-She had her first 800 series Sept.
-15, 2004, when she hit an 835 at Hudson Bowl.
+That was O'Grady's fourth 800 series, a phenomenal feat even for most adults.
+She had her first 800 series on Sept.
+15, 2004, an 835 at Hudson Bowl.
 At the time, it was the state record for a woman and O'Grady was only 15.

 This time, the former professional bowler had to fight her own body but managed that coveted series.

 "It was really exciting," she said.
-"I was sick (tonsillitis).
+"I was sick.
 I felt really bad.
 Everything was really smooth."

-O'Grady, who will get an 800 ring from the U.S. Bowling Congress, said she tried to make the U.S. team in January but didn't bowl very well.
+O'Grady, who will will get an 800 ring from the United States Bowling Congress, said she tried to make the United States team in January but didn't bowl very well.

 "I was sick again," she said.
 "I was getting over a cold.
 I didn't throw it well."